 To create a successful consulting business you must know how to get consulting clients quickly and consistently.

 New consultants usually start their first year with client referrals that carry them through the first year.
 Then referrals begin to disappear, and so does income.
-It is then that most consultants enter the feast-or-famine cycle, a cycle that too often plagues their careers.
+For the vast majority of consultants it is very difficult to depend upon referrals.

 Consultants who don't consistently use a proven system

 to fill their prospect pipeline have massive revenue problems.

 Consultants that depend upon the referrals they get in their first year usually fall into a Feast-or-Famine cycle.
 In a Feast-or-Famine cycle, consultants work long hours with clients and have no time for marketing.
 Then, when the client engagement ends, they face long stretches with no income as they work on stop-gap marketing.
 It’s a continuous cycle that drives consultants and their families crazy.